+• Have a CO2 intensity which does not belong to the last decile compared to other companies within

+Principal adverse impacts are the most significant negative impact of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. its sector (only applies to high intensity sectors), and

-- Have a CO2 intensity which does not belong to the last decile compared to other companies within its sector (only applies to high intensity sectors), and - Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector, and - Be cleared of any controversy in relation to work conditions and human rights. - Be cleared of any controversy in relation to biodiversity and pollution
+• Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector, and

+- Be cleared of any controversy in relation to work conditions and human rights. - Be cleared of any controversy in relation to biodiversity and pollution